 The Niagara Falls City School District has ensured that every student who is considering self-injurious behaviors, suicide, or is in crisis is aware of immediate support through the local crisis services hotline.
-This hotline number is posted in schools,

-Since the 2017-2018 school year staff have been offered training to be certified in Youth Mental Health First Aid.
-This training focuses on teaching staff about students that may be in crisis, how to support them, and get them to the necessary school or support staff to better address their concerns.
-Additional trainings have been offered to staff members on trauma-informed care.
+This hotline number is posted in schools.
+Staff have been offered training to be certified in Youth Mental Health First Aid.
+This training focuses on teaching staff about students that may be in crisis, how to support them, and get them to necessary school or support staff to better address their concerns.
+Additional trainings have been offered to staff members on trauma-informed care by the University at Buffalo.

-The Niagara Falls City School District are in partnerships with the Niagara County Department of Mental Health and Substance Abuse, the Suicide Prevention Center - NY, University of Buffalo, and Niagara University to address components that deal with mental health.
+The Niagara Falls City School District is in partnerships with the Niagara County Department of Mental Health and Substance Abuse, the Suicide Prevention Center - NY, University of Buffalo, and Niagara University to address components that deal with mental health.
 Additionally, students are exposed to curriculum that discusses identifying and appropriately addressing one's feelings through the Healthy Behavior, and Sources of Strength programs.